-The Frontage Zone is the Frontage plus an additional Setback from the front facade of the primary building (see Standards on individual District pages).
+The Frontage Zone is the Frontage plus an additional Setback from the front facade of the primary building (see standards for individual districts under Article 2 District Standards).
 The frontage zone applies along both the primary and secondary frontages, but does not apply to alleys.
 In the case that a lot is undeveloped, the frontage zone is the area between the front lot line of a property and 30 ft into the site.